Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Other features to keep an eye out for include a high-quality screen, a solid keyboard/trackpad combo, and a roomy solid-state drive to keep all your important files on.

 The biggest mistake people can make when trying to go as light as possible and shed all the pounds off their device that they can is sacrificing the actual quality of the device itself as a result.

-An Ultrabook doesn’t have to be flimsy or easy to break from a short fall just because it’s light, which means you should never compromise for cheap plastic shells or low resolution screens just because you want a device that’s as portable as possible.
+An Ultrabook doesn’t have to be flimsy or easy to break from a shortfall just because it’s light, which means you should never compromise on cheap plastic shells or low-resolution screens just because you want a device that’s as portable as possible.